excelsior-oss/excelsior-jet-maven-plugin/README.md

 #### Global Optimizer

 **New in 0.4.0:**
-Excelsior JET 32-bit versions feature the Global Optimizer - a powerful facility that has several important advantages over the default compilation mode:
+The 32-bit versions of Excelsior JET feature the Global Optimizer - a powerful facility that has several important advantages over the default compilation mode:

-* single component linking makes an executable that does not require JET Runtime DLLs, thus reducing the download size of the installation package and disk footprint
+* single component linking yields an executable that does not require the dynamic libraries containing the standard Java library classes, thus reducing the size of the installation package and the disk footprint of the compiled application
-* global optimizations improve performance and reduce startup time and memory usage of the compiled application
+* global optimizations improve application performance and reduce the startup time and memory usage

-By default, JET compiles applications in the dynamic link model, i.e. compiled application classes are linked into an executable that requires JET Runtime DLLs containing precompiled Java SE platform classes.
+By default, Excelsior JET uses the *dynamic link model*.
+It only compiles application classes, linking them into an executable that depends on dynamic libraries containing precompiled Java SE platform classes.
+These dynamic libraries, found in the JET Runtime, have to be distributed together with the executable.

-Quite the contrary, the Global Optimizer detects the platform classes that are actually used by the application and compiles them along with the application’s classes into a single executable.
+The Global Optimizer detects the platform classes that are actually used by the application and compiles them along with application classes into a single executable.
-Despite the resulting executable occupies more disk space as compared with the default mode, it does NOT require the JET Runtime DLLs.
-As a result, the download size of the installation package is reduced.
+Even though the resulting binary occupies more disk space compared with the one built in the default mode, it no longer requires the dynamic libraries with platform classes.
+This results, among other benefits, in a considerable reduction of the application installation package size.

-To enable the Global Optimizer add the following configuration parameter:
+To enable the Global Optimizer, add the following configuration parameter:

 `<globalOptimizer>true</globalOptimizer>`

-**Note:** performing the Test Run (see below) is mandatory for enabling the Global Optimizer.
+**Note:** performing a Test Run (see below) is mandatory if the Global Optimizer is enabled.

 #### Java Runtime Slim-Down Configurations

 **New in 0.4.0:**
-Excelsior JET 32-bit versions feature Java Runtime Slim-Down, a deployment model aimed at significant reduction of the download size and disk footprint of Java SE applications.
+The 32-bit versions of Excelsior JET feature Java Runtime Slim-Down, a unique Java application deployment model delivering a significant reduction of application download size and disk footprint.

-The key idea is to select a few components of the Java SE API, which are not used by the application, and exclude them from the installation.
+The key idea is to select the components of the Java SE API that are not used by the application, and exclude them from the installation altogether.
 Such components are called detached.
-For example, if your application does not use any of Swing, AWT, CORBA or, say, JNDI, Excelsior JET enables you to easily exclude (detach) the associated files from the installation.
+For example, if your application does not use any of Swing, AWT, CORBA or, say, JNDI, Excelsior JET enables you to easily exclude (detach) the standard library classes implementiong those APIs and the associated files from the installation.

-The detached components should be placed on a Web server so that the JET Runtime could download them if the deployed application attempts to use any of the components.
+The detached components should be placed on a Web server so that the JET Runtime could download them if the deployed application attempts to use any of the detached components via JNI or the Reflection API.

-To enable Java Runtime Slim-Down you need to specify the base URL location where you suppose to put the detached package:
+To enable Java Runtime Slim-Down, you need to specify the base URL of the location where you plan to place the detached package:

 `<detachedBaseURL>`*URL*`</detachedBaseURL>`